DevMountain/ContinuumOld/README.md

 }
 ```

-4. Add an initializer that accepts a photo, timestamp, and comments array.
+4. Add an initializer that accepts a photo, timestamp, captions, and comments array.
 Provide a default values for the `timestamp` argument equal to the current date i.e. `Date()`.

 #### Comment